 Depakote tapering — a gradual, carefully managed reduction — is the safest way to stop taking this mood stabilizer, classed as an antiepileptic medication.
 Abruptly stopping Depakote is NOT recommended as it can result in seizures that do not stop and other serious withdrawal symptoms.2 More details on withdrawals can be found in the section called “Depakote Withdrawal Symptoms,” below.

-Depakote may be simply impractical due to side effects including sedation, confusion, loss of coordination, and vision problems if their job involves driving a vehicle, flying a plane, or operating heavy machinery.1,3 Find more details in the section below called “Depakote Side Effects.”
+Continuing a prescription of Depakote may become impractical due to side effects including sedation, confusion, loss of coordination, and vision problems if their job involves driving a vehicle, flying a plane, or operating heavy machinery.1,3 Find more details in the section below called “Depakote Side Effects.”

 Overall, a person can assess the risk-benefit ratio of staying on a drug or not, and we also recommend researching Depakote alternative therapies that may offer other forms of help for mood swings or migraines or whatever the original symptoms were.
 The Alternative to Meds Center offers such an opportunity.
 The center offers an inpatient Depakote tapering program, using neurotoxin removal, orthomolecular and nutrition-based medicine, lab testing and diagnosing root causes for unwanted conditions, and a wealth of additional therapeutic activities that can be tailored to the individual’s needs.
 We hope the following information helps in your research.